-Chiropractic treatment can improve the quality of life for a person with scoliosis.
-However, it is not a cure.
-Although it can help people with scoliosis feel better, it does not resolve the curvature of the spine.
+Chiropractic treatment may improve the quality of life for a person with scoliosis.
+However, it is not a cure as it does not resolve the curvature of the spine.
 Research has not proven that chiropractic manipulations have benefits for scoliosis.

-It is important to visit a chiropractor should take care to select one who specializes in scoliosis.
+People who wish to visit a chiropractor should take care to select one who specializes in scoliosis.
 Receiving chiropractic treatment from a nonspecialist can make symptoms worse.

-Scoliosis normally becomes apparent from infancy or adolescence.
+Scoliosis usually becomes apparent from infancy or adolescence.
 The symptoms differ depending on the person’s age.

 Symptoms in adolescents

-The most common form of scoliosis appears in adolescent.
-It is known as adolescent idiopathic scoliosis.
-It can affect children from the age of 10 years.
+The most common form of scoliosis appears in adolescence and is known as adolescent idiopathic scoliosis.
+It can affect people between 10 and 18 years of age.

-- the ribcage is not symmetrical, so the ribs may be at different heights
+- the ribs on each side may be slightly different heights

-- one hip is more prominent than the other
+- one hip may be more prominent than the other

-- one shoulder, or shoulder blade, is higher than the other
+- one shoulder or shoulder blade may be higher than the other

 - the person may lean to one side